What to Expect on the Day of Your Child's Surgery

 Where To Go

-You will receive a phone call the night before surgery with instructions for checking in for your child's surgery.
-There are two surgery areas.
+You will receive a phone call the night before surgery with instructions for checking in for your child's surgery at one of our surgery locations:

-- Mary Bridge Surgical Admission Unit is located on the fifth floor of the hospital, in the Milgard Pavilion.
+- Mary Bridge Children's Hospital - Ambulatory Care Unit (ACU) located on the fifth floor of the Milgard Pavilion.

-Information desks are located in both areas, and staff members will be happy to assist you in any way.
+Information desks are located at our main entrances where staff members will be happy to assist you.